li-zhenyuan/li-zhenyuan.github.io/_pages/about.md

 # 🔥 News
 - 📑 *2026.06*, Our paper "Large Language Models Driven Polymorphic Attack Scripts Generation and Detection Evasion" is accepted by ESORICS'26.
-- 📑 *2026.06*, Our paper "MINOS A Multi-Agent Collaborative Framework for Backward Tracking" is accepted by Chinese Journal of Computers.
+- 📑 *2026.06*, Our paper "MINOS: A Multi-Agent Collaborative Framework for Backward Tracking" is accepted by Chinese Journal of Computers.
 - 🧑‍💻 *2026.03*, Happy to be invited to serve as an TPC member for "RAID 2026".
 - 📑 *2026.03*, Our paper "[RAPiDLe: Enabling Real-time Anomaly Path Detection in Streaming Provenance Graph with Learned Behavior Baseline](https://www.sciengine.com/SCIS/doi/10.1007/s11432-025-4822-0)" is accepted by SCIS.
 - 📑 *2026.02*, Two Posters titled "Abstracting and Tracking Semantic Flow among Agents for Threat Detection" and "Reconstructing the Provenance of Android" to appear in NDSS'26.